 What permit do I need?

 Please note that I have only backpacked in California, so I am only experienced with California requirements.
 I also believe the best thing you can do is call a ranger in the area you are going ahead of time to make sure that there are no last minute surprises you could have planned ahead for.
 The rangers are an excellent resource for everything from weather and fire conditions/restictions, to what your best bet is for catching fish.
-They enjoy helping out, so use them.
+They enjoy helping out, so use them, and then thank them for all they do.

 Most wilderness permits cost so much per person per night.
 It usually costs a little extra to buy them ahead of time (over the phone with a credit card).
 If you do buy your permit ahead of time they will mail it to you (unless you bought it less than a week before your trip).
 Sometimes buying them ahead of time makes more sense if you are not traveling that close to the ranger station.
 Having the permit already gives you the option of heading directly to the trailhead.